Jim Bellanca, M.A., LMHCDirector of Summer & Auxiliary Programs, Chapel Hill - Chauncy Hall School

-I am proud to share that summer 2019 will be my 24th summer working at Running Brook Day Camp, my twentieth summer as the program Director and my ninth as the Director of Summer Programs for Chapel Hill - Chauncy Hall School.
-I am very excited about the continued growth of our camp programs.
+I am proud to share that summer 2020 will be my 25th summer working at Running Brook Day Camp, my 21st summer as the Program Director and my 10th as the Director of Summer Programs for Chapel Hill - Chauncy Hall School.
+I am very excited about the continued growth and impact of our camp programs.